OctopusDeploy/docs/docs/deployment-examples/custom-scripts/run-a-script-step.md

 You can use all of the features we provide for [custom scripts](/docs/deployment-examples/custom-scripts/index.md), like [variables](/docs/deployment-examples/custom-scripts/using-variables-in-scripts.md), [passing parameters](/docs/deployment-examples/custom-scripts/passing-parameters-to-scripts.md), publishing [output variables](/docs/deployment-examples/custom-scripts/output-variables.md), and [collecting artifacts](/docs/deployment-examples/custom-scripts/index.md#Customscripts-Collectingartifacts).

-## Choosing Where the Script Will Run {#Standalonescripts-Choosingwherethescriptwillrun}
+## Choosing where the script will run {#Standalonescripts-Choosingwherethescriptwillrun}

 When adding a script you choose where the script will run, and in which context the script will run.